dd9jn/rfc4880bis/crypto-refresh.md

 It does not deal with storage and implementation questions.
 It does, however, discuss implementation issues necessary to avoid security flaws.

+This document obsoletes: RFC 4880 (OpenPGP), RFC 5581 (Camellia in OpenPGP) and RFC 6637 (Elliptic Curves in OpenPGP).

 --- middle

 # Introduction

-{ This is work in progress to update OpenPGP.
-  Editorial notes are enclosed in curly braces.
-  }

 This document provides information on the message-exchange packet formats used by OpenPGP to provide encryption, decryption, signing, and key management functions.
 It is a revision of RFC 4880, "OpenPGP Message Format", which is a revision of RFC 2440, which itself replaces RFC 1991, "PGP Message Exchange Formats" {{RFC1991}} {{RFC2440}} {{RFC4880}}.